 The Teardrop Lakes are an important part of the city’s balancing lake system, able to take storm waters to prevent flooding of housing areas.
-But they also provide valuable leisure facilities for the city’s residents. while the variety of habitats, including dense reedbeds, makes the lakes an excellent spot to enjoy wildlife.
+They also provide valuable leisure facilities for the city’s residents. while the variety of habitats, including dense reedbeds, makes the lakes an excellent spot to enjoy wildlife.

 A circuit of the first three lakes, starting from the car park and using leisure routes and redway, is almost 2km – the ideal distance for a lunchtime stroll.
 For those with more time, head under the roadbridge into Loughton to follow the brook right up the North Loughton Valley.